aldelaro5/Bug-Fables-Internal-Docs/SetText/Related Systems/Automatic Line Breaks/OrganiseLines.md

 A static method in MainManager that automatically inserts line breaks to fit inside a constrained width (typically a textbox or other GUI elements).
 This is mostly used in [SetText](../../SetText.md), but it is also used when calling the dialog via [Backtracking](../Backtracking.md).

-This method works on all languages except `Japanese` and `English` works slightly differently as the line width calculations are broken (see [OrganiseLines Known Issues > Not counting a whole word's width after the first line](OrganiseLines%20Known%20Issues.md#not-counting-a-whole-word-s-width-after-the-first-line) for more details).
+This method works on all languages except `Japanese` where it will immediately return `text`.

+`English` works slightly differently as the line width calculations are broken (see [OrganiseLines Known Issues > Not counting a whole word's width after the first line](OrganiseLines%20Known%20Issues.md#not-counting-a-whole-word-s-width-after-the-first-line) for more details).

 ## Signature